 - The survey for knowledge

 - Methods for the urban survey

-B. THEORIES AND TECHNIQUES FOR THE ARCHITECTURAL SURVEY(lectures: 15 hours; exercises: 36 hours; exercises: 6 hours)
+B. THEORIES AND TECHNIQUES FOR THE ARCHITECTURAL SURVEY(lectures: 8 hours; laboratory and on site exercises: 38 hours)

 - Theory of Measurement

 - architectural survey, no contact techniques: architectural photogrammetry, survey with total station, laser scanning

 C. PROJECT, CREATION AND COMMUNICATION OF ARCHITECTURAL SURVEY (lectures: 2 hours)